 - Systematic annual selling of investment assets

-Cash Outflow are:
+Cash Outflow is:

 - Basic Survival Expenses.
-These are the expenses that without them, you and your family can’t survive well
+These are the expenses that, without them, you and your family can’t survive well

 - Rich Living Expenses.
 These are the expenses that you do not need to survive but they make your life feel RICH